deepak16375/100DaysOfCode-Python/README.md

 - 🌐 Explored the concept of scope in Python.
 - 💼 Engaged in quizzes and exercises to reinforce understanding.
 - 🎮 Developed a Number Guessing Game project.
+## Day 13:
+- 🐞 Focused on debugging skills, practicing with real-world code examples.
+- 🧠 Engaged in quizzes and exercises to sharpen debugging proficiency.

 ## Projects

 - [Band Name Generator](https://replit.com/@devwithdeepak/band-name-generator-start#main.py): A simple project generating band names based on user input.